Language

 Inch-ounce force

-Enter a number and select your source unit from the dropdown
+Enter a number and pick your source unit from the dropdown

 Use Customize Units to show only the units you need